andongya95/joe-automation/docs/DEVELOPMENT.md

 Return only the JSON structure specified in the system prompt.
 ```

+**Editing Prompts:**
+- The active system/user prompts are stored in `config/prompts.json` (defaults ship in code).
+- The web dashboard exposes a **Prompt Settings** page (`/prompts`) with side-by-side editors for updating both prompts without modifying source files.
+- Progress feedback for long-running tasks is also surfaced via `/api/progress`, which feeds the floating dashboard widget.

 ### Concurrency & Rate Limiting

 - All LLM helpers share a concurrent executor governed by `LLM_MAX_CONCURRENCY`